Genivia/ugrep/README.md

 Notes on using `ugrep.exe` from the Windows command line:
 - ugrep.exe expands globs such as `*.txt` and `*\dir\*`
 - colorized output is enabled by default
-- when specifying quited patterns and arguments on the command line, do not enclose arguments in single `'` quotes, use `"` instead (single `'` quotes become part of a command-line argument)
+- when quoting patterns and arguments on the command line, do not use single `'` quotes but use `"` instead; single `'` quotes become part of the command-line argument
 - when specifying an empty pattern `""` to match all input, this may be ignored by some Windows command interpreters such as Powershell, in that case use option `--match` instead